wdunster/QC_WGS_23/EZNA_Mollusc_DNA_Protocol.md

 7. Discard flow through

-8. Add 200uL DNA Wash Buffer to the column and centrifuge for 30 sec.
+8. Add 200uL DNA Wash Buffer to the column

 9. Centrifuge for 30 sec at 3,500 g